HDR Photography iphone

 When You Should Refrain From Using HDR On iPhone

-If you are looking forward to a high-contrast nature intentionally for your photo, in that case, keep HDR switched off.
+If you are intentionally looking forward to a high-contrast nature for your photo, keep HDR switched off.

 For example, if you’re shooting in harsh sunlight, the contrast between light and shade can create wonderfully dramatic compositions.